erindun/spotify-album-shuffle/README.md

 Next, set up a `.env` file in the `server/` folder with the following variables:
 - `SESSION_SECRET`: key to use for signing cookies
-- `PGUSER`: name of the PostgreSQL user and database that will be using the application
+- `PGUSER`: name of the PostgreSQL user that will be using the application
+- `PGDATABASE`: name of the PostgreSQL database that will be using the application
 - `PGPASSWORD`: password of the PostgreSQL user that will be accessing the database
 - `SPOTIFY_CLIENT_ID`: your Spotify application's client ID
 - `SPOTIFY_CLIENT_SECRET`: your Spotify application's client secret